Beapi-io/beapi-bench/README.md

 # beapi-bench

 Command line Benchmarking tool for apis.
 Allows users to set concurrency/requests and runs set number of tests to BOMBARD endpoint to see how it will respond.
-This is helpfull for numerous reasons:
+This is helpful for numerous reasons:

 - creating more stable/scalable configuration for application server(ie garbage collection, threading, synchronization of threads, etc)
 - find bottlenecks and issues at points of scale